Recipe for a Healthier Brain: 5 Key Ingredients

 Regular aerobic exercise — any moderate aerobic activity that increases your heart rate — boosts blood flow to the brain, and also boosts the size of the hippocampus, the part of the brain that’s involved in verbal memory and learning.
 It also tends to counter some of the natural reduction in brain connections that occur during aging.
 Multiple research studies also show that people who are physically active have a lower risk of developing Alzheimer’s disease.

 One 2017 study found an association between low physical activity and dementia risk.
 The researchers also did MRI scans of about 2,000 people 60? or older and found that the more active they were, the larger their hippocampus.
-The protective effects were highest in those over age 75, adding more evidence that it’s never too late to start.
+The protective effects were highest in those over age 75, adding more evidence that it’s never too to start.
 Here are some good places to begin.

 Dancing